skai111/db48x/help/db48x.md

 * `x`: Distance along beam
 * `y`: Deflection at x (dim.: length)

-For simply supported beams and cantilever beams (“Simple Deflection” through “Cantilever Shear”), the calculations differ depending upon the location of x relative to the loads.
+For simply supported beams and cantilever beams (“Simple Deflection” through “Cantilever Shear”), the calculations differ depending upon the location of 'x' relative to the loads.

 * Applied loads are positive downward.
 * The applied moment is positive counterclockwise.